Pave99/TES3MP/windows_guide.md

 - BUILD_ESSIMPORTER
 - BUILD_MWINIIMPORTER
 - BUILD_NIFTEST
-- BUILD_OPENCS\
+- BUILD_OPENCS

-Make sure to check BUILD_OPENMW_MP as it makes building use multiple cores and creates the tes3mp-server.exe to the bin folder as well.
+Make sure to check BUILD_OPENMW_MP as it makes building use multiple cores.

-Adjust the CMAKE_INSTALL_PREFIX, generate the MSVC project and start compiling with fingers crossed.
+Adjust the CMAKE_INSTALL_PREFIX, generate the MSVC project and start compiling with your fingers crossed.
+Make sure to not compile a debug version as it is not supported.
+Start with RelWithDebInfo version to get some debuggability.
 If all goes well, you should have a fresh copy of TES3MP built.

-One thing to notice is that the CMake predefined ALL_INSTALL doesn't install all the files correctly.\
+## Folder layout setup

+After compiling you should have a whole bunch of exes and pdb files in the CMAKE_INSTALL_PREFIX folder.
+Make a copy of that folder and call it something like tes3mp_release.
+To that folder you need to copy the dll files of those dependency libraries.\
+OSG: Copy all the non-debug dll files from bin folder as well as the whole osgPlugins folder.
+Copy also libpng16.dll from the 3rdparty/bin folder.\
+FFMPEG: Copy all dll files.\
+LUAJIT: Copy lua51.dll.\
+LZ4: Copy lz4.dll.\
+MyGUI: Copy the dll from the Release folder.\
+OpenAL: Install the openal redist from openal/redist.\
+QT: Copy Qt5Core.dll, Qt5Gui.dll and Qt5Widgets.dll from 5.12.12\msvc2017_64\bin.
+Create a platforms folder to the tes3mp release folder and copy 5.12.12\msvc2017_64\plugins\platforms\qwindows.dll there.\
+SDL: Copy SDL2.dll.\
+ZLIB: Copy zlib.dll from the osg/3rdparty/bin folder.

+## Server setup

+Oh we are not done yet.

+### Lua plugins

+For the server to work correctly it needs Lua-io2 plugin.
+Lua-cjson plugin is also recommended for performance improvement.

+___io2___\
+Clone io2 from [TES3MP repo](https://github.com/TES3MP/Lua-io2) and compile it.
+Make sure to use the same lua51.lib library as before.

+___cjson___\
+Clone my fork of the [TES3MP cjson repo](https://github.com/Pave99/lua-cjson), which fixes a missing dll export problem.
+It also needs the lua library as a dependency.

+Compiling these two should result in two dll files.

+### CoreScripts

+The server needs CoreScripts as its base.
+Create a folder called server inside the release folder.
+Clone the [CoreScripts repo](https://github.com/TES3MP/CoreScripts), and copy the files to the server folder (or clone the repo directly to the server folder).
+Copy the two aforementioned dlls to the lib folder of the server folder.

+# DONE!

+Now it's time to start the server and client and watch for any possible errors.
+If all goes well you should be greeted by the servers username prompt.